SMNAFI/Lets-Move/README.md

 # LET'S MOVE

-This is a simple react project.
+This is a simple (demo) react project to find ride easily.
 Google firebase is used for authentication system.
 User can log in using facebook, google and email with password.
+There is also a google map but needs to improve.

 ## Live on firebase